Science Career Information:

 Reagan "CSI Myths: The Shaky Science Behind Forensics" Popular Mechanics, August

 this series of articles, Nature Magazine examines different aspects of

 forensic science.
-In one article, Co-founders of the Innocents Project
+In one article, Co-founders of the Innocence Project

 Peter Neufeld and Barry Scheck support the NAS recommendations